 6.5 minutes doesn’t seem long at this stage, but imagine if you run them on your development machine multiple times a day which will eat up your good amount of productive time.
-And imagine when the count of these tests increase when new functionalities are added to application, it will further increase the test execution time.
+And imagine when the count of these tests increases when new functionalities are added to the application, it will further increase the test execution time.

 The value of your suite of unit tests diminishes as their ability to provide continual, comprehensive, and fast feedback about the health of your system also diminishes.

-One of the major cause of slow tests – is dependency that must handle external evil necessities such as databases, files, and network calls.
+One of the major causes of slow tests – is dependency that must handle external evil necessities such as databases, files, and network calls.
 They take thousands of milliseconds.
 So to make suite fast, you must avoid creating these dependencies by using mock testing.

 Never ever write tests which depend on other test cases.
 No matter how carefully you design them, there will always be possibilities of false alarms.
-To make situation worse, you may end up spending more time in figuring out which test in the chain has caused the failure.
+To make the situation worse, you may end up spending more time figuring out which test in the chain has caused the failure.

 By making independent tests, it’s easy to keep your tests focused only on a small amount of behavior.
-When this test fail, you know exactly what has gone wrong and where.
+When this test fails, you know exactly what has gone wrong and where.
 No need to debug the code itself.

 The Single Responsibility Principle (SRP) of SOLID Class-Design Principles says that classes should be small and single-purpose.
 This can be applied to your tests as well.
 If one of your test methods can break for more than one reason, consider splitting it into separate tests.

 A repeatable test is one that produces the same results each time you run it.
-To accomplish repeatable tests, you must isolate them from anything in the external environment not under your direct control.
+To accomplish repeatable tests, you must isolate them from anything in the external environment, not under your direct control.
 In these cases, feel free to use mock objects.
 They have been designed for this very purpose.

 On occasion, you’ll need to interact directly with an external environmental influence such as a database.
 You’ll want to set up a private sandbox to avoid conflicts with other developers whose tests concurrently alter the database.
 In this situation, you may use in-memory databases.